Finding Candidate TeV Halos among Very-High Energy Sources: Discussion

 \section{Discussion}

-Following our previous work on identifying candidate pulsar TeV halos \citep{zwx23,zw23} by mainly analyzing the off-pulse GeV data of \gr\ pulsars in the fields of VHE sources, from which any residual emissions may help reveal their nature as the primary Galactic sources such as SNRs or PWNe, we further found six candidates because of the non-detection of any significant residual emissions.
+Following our previous work on identifying candidate pulsar TeV halos \citep{zwx23,zw23} by mainly analyzing the off-pulse GeV data of \gr\ pulsars in the fields of VHE sources, from which any residual emissions may help reveal their nature as possibly being primary Galactic sources, such as SNRs or PWNe, we further found six candidates because of the non-detection of any significant residual emissions.
 The pulsars' properties, including information for their X-ray emissions, are summarized in Table~\ref{tab:psr}.
-As discussed in \citet{zw23}, TeV halos may have a relation between their VHE luminosities at 50\,TeV, $L_{\rm 50TeV}$, and their corresponding pulsars' spin-down energy $\dot{E}$.
-This relation helps indicate the fraction of the total energy spent on powering the TeV halos.
-We thus also estimated $L_{\rm 50TeV}$ for each of the VHE sources using the reported LHAASO results, and provided the values in Table~\ref{tab:psr}.
-Fitting the data points that include those sources in \citet{zw23} and the sources in this work but excluding J0622 (whose distance is highly uncertain), we obtained $L_{\rm 50 TeV} = 2.27^{+1.82}_{-1.72} \dot{E}^{0.90^{+0.02} _{-0.01}}$, where a 30\% uncertainty on distances was assumed and this uncertainty was the dominant one.
-The Markov Chain Monte Carlo (MCMC) code {\tt emcee} \citep{fhl+13} was used for the fitting.
-It can be noted that the $L_{\rm 50 TeV} \sim \dot{E}^{0.9}$ relation (see Figure~\ref{fig:prop}), reported in \citet{zw23}, still holds.
+As discussed in \citet{zw23}, there may contain a relationship between the TeV halos' luminosity at 50\,TeV, $L_{\rm 50TeV}$, and corresponding pulsars' spin-down energy $\dot{E}$.
+This relationship helps indicate the fraction of the total energy spent on powering the TeV halos.
+Since most of the sources (including those presented in the Appendix) in this work have been detected by LHAASO KM2A in 25--100\,TeV, we thus also estimated their $L_{\rm 50TeV}$ from the differential fluxes at 50\,TeV given in the LHAASO results \citep{1lhaaso}.
+The $L_{\rm 50TeV}$ values are provided in Table~\ref{tab:psr}.
+Fitting the data points that include four sources in \citet{zw23} and five sources in this work (excluding J0622 whose distance is highly uncertain), we obtained $L_{\rm 50 TeV} = 2.27^{+1.82}_{-1.72} \dot{E}^{0.90^{+0.02} _{-0.01}}$, with a reduced $\chi^2$ value of $\simeq$0.8 for 7 degree of freedom (DoF), where we assumed a 30\% uncertainty for distances (this uncertainty was dominant).
+We used the Markov Chain Monte Carlo (MCMC) code {\tt emcee} \citep{fhl+13} for the fitting, since it conveniently provides error ranges.
+It can be noted that the $L_{\rm 50 TeV} \sim \dot{E}^{0.9}$ relationship (see Figure~\ref{fig:prop}), reported in \citet{zw23}, still holds.